WarrenHood/firmacraft/README.md

 This modpack is managed by [mcmpmgr](https://github.com/WarrenHood/MCModpackManager).

 For easy installation via a GUI, create a profile in `mmm` (GUI frontend for `mcmpmgr`) pointing to this repo.

+# Voice Chat Setup

+This requires that UDP port 24454 is open.